afyzone/lua/#Libraries/HookHandler/README.md

-**HookHandler**
+# HookHandler

 A simple library to intercept and detour Roblox remote calls without breaking other methods.
 It hooks:

 - `__namecall` (for any method called with the `:` operator, like `object:ClientLog(...)`)
 - `RemoteEvent:FireServer`
 - `UnreliableRemoteEvent:FireServer` (if your environment supports them)
 - `RemoteFunction:InvokeServer`

-Thanks to a special hook on `Instance.new('RemoteFunction').InvokeServer`, the library also catches direct calls such as
+The library also catches direct calls such as
 ```lua
 Instance.new('RemoteFunction').InvokeServer(remote, ...)
 ```